dongpak/churchui-react/README.md

 apigateway, userapi, and churchapi.
 More Microservices will be added to this archtiecture in support of church clerks.

+To start, run 'npm start'.
+Requires installation of mpm.

 This UI written using React framework applies React Context to share key data among components.
 Uses [axios](https://github.com/axios/axios) to call REST API supplied by Microservices.